jupyterhub/mybinder.org-deploy/README.md

 5. Verify that [staging.mybinder.org][] works as intended.
 Please take your time to check that the change is working as expected.

-**If the changes look correct.**
+**If the changes look correct:**

 6. Make a new PR, merging [staging][] into the [beta][] branch.
 7. Get this PR merged, and wait for Travis to make a deployment to [beta][].
 8. CELEBRATE! :tada:

-**If the changes don't look correct, or there is an error.**
+**If the changes don't look correct, or there is an error:**

 6. **Immediately revert the PR that was made to the [staging][] branch.**
 7. Verify that [staging.mybinder.org][] is working as it was before the PR and revert.
 8. Troubleshoot and make changes to your fork.
 Repeat the process from Step 1.

-## Upgrading dependencies for the public mybinder.org deployment
+## Upgrading dependencies for the mybinder.org deployment

-Upgrading dependencies used by [mybinder.org][] requires making changes to the `config` files of one or more repositories that are used to build the [mybinder.org][] service.
-The following sections cover how to do this for various dependencies.
-In each case, you'll need to deploy these changes by following the steps above in [Deploying a change](#deploying-a-change).
+Upgrading dependencies used by [mybinder.org][] requires making changes to the `config` files of repositories that are used to build the [mybinder.org][] service.
+The following sections cover how to do upgrade dependencies for [BinderHub][] and [repo2docker][].
+In each case, you'll need to deploy these changes by following the steps above in [Deploying a change][].

 ### BinderHub

 This section explains how to upgrade the [mybinder.org][] deployment after making a change in the [BinderHub][] repo.

-1. After changes to [BinderHub][] have been merged.
+1. Merge changes to [BinderHub][].
 2. Open the [Travis build for BinderHub](https://travis-ci.org/jupyterhub/binderhub), navigate to the page corresponding to the master branch.
 3. If the build succeeds, grab the hash that is displayed at the end of the travis output.
-It looks something like
+It looks something like:

-   `create mode 100644 binderhub-0.1.0-fbf6e5a.tgz`
+       create mode 100644 binderhub-0.1.0-fbf6e5a.tgz

    The hash is the string at the very end, between `-` and `.tgz`.
 In this example, it is `fbf6e5a`.